Strategy Complexity of Reachability in Countable Stochastic 2-Player Games: No Memoryless Strategies for Reachability in Infinitely Branching Games

-\ignore{ \begin{theorem} In infinitely branching turn-based 2-player stochastic games, there are no good positional (MR) strategies for Max. \end{theorem} \begin{proof} Extend the turn-based big match on the integers with restarts so that Max can win a.s.
-However, against positional Max strategies, Min can make the attainment arbitrarily close to 0.
+\ignore{ \begin{theorem} In infinitely branching turn-based 2-player stochastic games, there are no good memoryless (MR) strategies for Max. \end{theorem} \begin{proof} Extend the turn-based Big Match on the integers with restarts so that Max can win a.s.
+However, against memoryless Max strategies, Min can make the attainment arbitrarily close to 0.

 Add an infinitely branching initial state $u$ for Min where he can go arbitrarily high.
 With memory Max can attain $~1/2$, but without it Min can push the prob. of reaching the target arb. close to 0 for every MR Max strategy.
 By repeating this game, one obtains an example where Max can win a.s. with memory, but only ~0 by any MR strategy (see picture).